Submit a story

 Compensation

 We believe in the importance of being paid for your writing, even if it’s only a token amount.
-At this time, we are able to offer three dollars (USD$3) for each published story, to be paid via PayPal, with the option to donate it back to Every Day Fiction if you are so inclined.
-In addition, if requested we will set up a free Author Forum for you right here at EDF where you will be able promote your own writing.
+At this time, we are able to offer three dollars (US$3) for each published story, to be paid via PayPal, with the option to donate it back to Every Day Fiction if you are so inclined.

-More importantly, publication also includes an opportunity to promote your writing beyond Every Day Fiction.
-We will gladly provide a link to your blog or website, and if you have a book on Amazon, we can link to that as well.
+Publication also includes an opportunity to promote your writing beyond Every Day Fiction.
+We will gladly provide a link to your blog or website or your preferred social media platform, and if you have books available for sale, we can link to those as well.

 Terms and Agreements